 There’s so much pressure on parents – even getting three children breakfasted, dressed and out of the door on time without forgetting anything is hard enough.
 I know from experience that carrot sticks, pots of homemade hummus and rice salads often come back untouched and slightly sweaty in a lunchbox at the end of the day.
 After a while it’s all too easy to fall into the trap of putting in the safe options that you know they’ll eat.

 When I was planning this recipe I thought long and hard about what I could put in a lunchbox that my kids, well R in particular, would actually eat.
 I got to thinking about some of the things that he likes and baked beans are right at the top of the list.
-I remembered a dish I’d made a few times as a cash-strapped student and so these baked bean and cheese pie and so this mini version was born.
+One of my favourite dishes when I was a cash-strapped student was baked bean and cheese pie and so this mini version was born.
 I love the idea of making a big batch of something that you can freeze and therefore have a ready-made stash of lunches.

 And the verdict?
 R and Baby S loved these but Miss R only ate the pastry (she’s not keen on baked beans).

 Here’s how to make mini cheesy baked bean pies:

 For the pastry

 - 75 g Flora